Senior Dog and Cat Care in Cropwell

 You’ve probably heard that pets age about seven times faster than humans, but are you doing enough to help your senior pet stay healthy as they age?
-Pell City Animal Hospital recommends semi-annual exams (twice a year) to accommodate the changes and age-related risks associated with senior pets.
+Pell City Animal Hospital recommends semi-annual wellness exams (twice a year) to accommodate the changes and age-related risks associated with senior pets.
 It’s also important to take extra steps to care for your senior pet at home and to make adjustments at home.
-With semi-annual veterinary exams and at-home care, you can help your companion enjoy their golden years.
+With semi-annual wellness exams and at-home care, you can help your companion enjoy their golden years.

-About the Senior Pet Exam
+About the Senior Wellness Exam

 Senior pets need semi-annual veterinary visits so signs of illness or other problems can be detected early and treated.
-Senior pet exams are similar to those for younger pets, but are more in-depth and focused on problems more commonly seen as our pets age including dental disease, vision issues, heart, liver, thyroid or kidney disease, diabetes, arthritis and pain, obesity or weight loss and many others.
+Senior pet wellness exams are similar to those for younger pets, but are more in-depth and focused on problems more commonly seen as our pets age including dental disease, vision issues, heart, liver, thyroid or kidney disease, diabetes, arthritis and pain, obesity or weight loss and many others.

 A comprehensive lab panel (CBC, biochemistry profile and a urinalysis) at least once a year is very important to help identify internal problems we cannot detect from the physical exam.
 Diagnostic imaging technology can often be very helpful as well in identifying internal problems.